Michael Singleton: Early life and education

-Singleton was born in Repton, Derbyshire, where his father was a schoolmaster.
-In 1916, his father became headmaster of The Elms School in Colwall.
-Michael was the eldest of four brothers.
-Sandy Singleton was a county cricketer who became captain of Oxford and Worcestershire.
-John became a farmer in Scotland, and Tim Singleton became President of the Law Society, and was knighted.
+Singleton was born at Repton, Derbyshire, on 12 May 1913, the son of a schoolmaster who in 1916 became headmaster of The Elms, a preparatory school at Colwall founded in 1614 in the lee of the Malvern Hills.
+He was the eldest of four brothers: Sandy Singleton captained Oxford University and Worcestershire at cricket; John farmed in Scotland; and Tim became President of the Law Society and was knighted.

-He was educated at Uppingham and Pembroke College, Cambridge, and became a teacher at West Down School near Winchester, before rejoining his father as a teacher at The Elms.
+After Uppingham, Singleton won an Exhibition to Pembroke College, Cambridge, and afterwards taught at West Down School near Winchester before joining his father as a master at The Elms.